DeckBlank/wedding-croissant/README.md

 </p>

 <p align="center">
-  App created with the <a href="https://github.com/CodelyTV/cra-template-codely">🌱⚛️ Create React App Codely template</a>
+  App created with the <a href="https://github.com/CodelyTV/cra-template-codely">🌱Kathy&Jose</a>
   <br />
   <br />
   <a href="https://github.com/${YOUR_ORG_SLUG}/${YOUR_REPO_SLUG}/stargazers">Stars are welcome 😊</a>